andrewrk/genesis/README.md

  * No exceptions or run-time type information.
  * Pass pointers instead of references.
  * No linking against libstdc++.
+ * All fields and methods in structs and classes are `public`.

 ### Building and Running